michaelmusty/.dotfiles/README.markdown

 Scripts
 -------

-Where practical, I make short scripts into POSIX-compatible `sh(1)`, `awk(1)`, or `sed(1)` scripts in `~/.local/bin`.
+Where practical, I make short scripts into POSIX (but not Bourne) `sh(1)`, `awk(1)`, or `sed(1)` scripts in `~/.local/bin`.
 A few of them still have Bashisms for various reasons.
 I try to use shell functions only when I actually need to, which tends to be when I need to tinker with the namespace of the user's current shell.

 Installed by the `install-bin` target: